ChristopheSim/Barathon/README.md

 You can find differents files generated during the developpement process.
 We keep them so we can find our reflexion during the developpement process.

 ## "Useless" parts
 Two projects were bound: the TDD and the NoSQL projects.
 Some classes/files are useless now.
-The DBAccess and DB classes are no more really usefull.
+The `DBAccess` and `DB` classes are no more really usefull.
 The DBAccess contains all the methods to access to the neo4j database (connect, createCaracteristics, ...).
 The DB contains the methods to create the database and the querries needed for the NoSQL project.
 In the directory rapport2, you may be find some answers to your questions in the NoSQL report.

+The `DB.java` is not a part of the project.
+We kept the file because it's an usefull works to generate the database and to learn some queries for the search strategies.
+The `DB.java` must not be considered for the metrics and the codage convention of the project.

 ## User manual
 In this section, there are usefull informations for the user on how to install and how to use this project.